 And to finish off the list of great titles is one of the most recent breakout hits, One Punch Man!
 This title which parodies the tropes of the anime medium found widespread fame even among non-anime watchers.
 Although it has been said for many titles on this list, it is one of the most clever and sharpest-looking anime with some top-notch characters to have come out in recent years.
 Did we mention that it inspired the nerd world to work out?
 That’s a pretty powerful show.

+What do you think of our list of animes from Madhouse?
 It was very hard to only choose these titles as Madhouse has a highly esteemed track record.
 They have worked with decorated directors- Satoshi Kon and Mamoru Hosoda to name some- with famed manga authors, and with huge international studios such as Disney and Marvel.
 They have won international awards and praise for their works across the board.
 Also if anything, they have been in existence since the 1970s and have made series continuously.
 Be sure to give their works a look and let us know which of their shows are your favorite.